December 20, 2018

 The Kids Are in College; Now What?

 Becoming an empty-nester is a natural time to start thinking about your next steps, as well.
 While there is still tuition to be paid, a well-laid dental practice transition takes years of planning, whether that means engaging in a partnership or preparing for retirement.
 Here are some steps to start taking now.

 Contact a broker

 It takes approximately 150 hours to transition a dental practice, which is one of the many reasons to hire a professional broker.
-In order to get the most of your sale, both financially and personally, a professional broker will help you focus on the bottom line and create an accurate appraisal of your dental practice while vetting potential buyers and removing any emotion from the transaction.
+To get the most out of your sale, both financially and personally, a professional broker will help you focus on the bottom line and create an accurate appraisal of your dental practice while vetting potential buyers and removing any emotion from the transaction.

 Crunch the numbers